pjpuzzler/higher-lower-songs/README.md

 # higher-lower-songs

-A version of the Higher Lower game, made specifically for songs found on Spotify
+A version of the Higher Lower game, made specifically for Spotify

-Spotify API is used to get all song data, including current popularity (0-100), which is the score for each song
-Vibrant.js is used to get colors for Spotify-like background gradients (https://jariz.github.io/vibrant.js/)
+Spotify API is used to get all data, including current popularity (0-100), which is the score Vibrant.js is used to get colors for Spotify-like background gradients (https://jariz.github.io/vibrant.js/)
 All respective rights go to Spotify and the owners of the songs